-The Arts & Recreation Centre (ARC) is located next to Camana Bay and can be rented outside of school hours for sporting events.
+Located next to Camana Bay, this indoor facility can be rented outside of school hours for sporting events.
 To make a booking request or enquiry, call (345) 640 2878 or email: firstname.lastname@example.org.

-Motions Unlimited is located on Sparky’s Drive in the Industrial Park, Motions Unlimited is a state-of-the-art facility with gymnastics equipment for children and teens along with a party room and snack bar.
+Located on Sparky’s Drive in the Industrial Park, Motions Unlimited is a state-of-the-art facility with gymnastics equipment for children and teens, along with a party room and snack bar.
 They have a full weekly schedule of classes for children from 18 months of age and up.
-Their Toddler Play Day sessions on Wednesday, Thursday and Friday mornings are extremely popular and are a great way to meet other parents while your children run about and let off steam.
-Residents can enjoy an open gym session every Monday 7pm-8pm (eight years old and up) and Wednesday night 7pm-8pm (12 years old to adults) for CI$10.
+Their Toddler Play Day sessions on Wednesday, Thursday, Friday and Saturdays are extremely popular and are a great way to meet other parents while your children run about and let off steam.
+The sessions are run on Wednesdays and Thursdays 10.30am-12noon, Fridays 2.30pm-4pm (ages 6 and under), and Saturdays 8.45am-10.15am.
+These cost CI$15 per child and CI$25 for two siblings.
 During Halloween, they host ‘Super Spooky Saturday’ and during Easter, they have a ‘Spring Fling’ both from 6pm-9pm for kids over 4 years old.
 Prior registration is necessary.
-For class schedules call (345) 749 8365, email: email@example.com or visit www.motionsunlimited.com.
+For class schedules call (345) 749 8365, email: email@example.com or visit www.motionsunlimited.com for more information.